madanarnav2004/Variant_control_flask/README.md

 ## Using Postman

 You can use Postman to interact with the API endpoints.
-Make sure you have the [Postman Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) installed.
+Make sure you have the Postman Visual Studio Code extension installed.

-1. Open the `requests.http` file.
+1. Send requests to the desired endpoints by clicking on the "Send Request" button next to each request.
-2. Send requests to the desired endpoints by clicking on the "Send Request" button next to each request.
+2. Edit the raw body option to add json wherever needed